Ryohei (Rio) Weil

 My CV can be found here.

 Outside of research, I enjoy teaching and outreach (I used to coordinate the UBC Physics Circle).
-When I’m not thinking about physics, I like to spend my time bouldering, playing indie games, and listening to/playing music (you can find songs from my a cappella group Choral Reef here).
+When I’m not thinking about physics, I like to spend my time bouldering, playing board games and indie games, trying out coffee shops and restaurants, and listening to/playing music (you can find songs from my former a cappella group Choral Reef here and my arrangements here).